Using Conditional Statements

 [ ELSE else_result_expression ]

-The CASE function evaluates boolean expressions, and when evaluated as true, returns the corresponding result_expression.
+The CASE function evaluates boolean expressions.
+When the expression evaluates to true, the result_expression is returned.
 If no match is found, the else_result_expression is returned.
-If there is no default returned and no values match, then Null is returned.
+If no default is returned and no values match, then Null is returned.

 WHEN Sum(Sales) < 100 THEN 1